mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 * `runPT` and `runP` were essentially synonyms for `runParserT` and `runParser` respectively.

-## Obsolete functions

-Parsec has certain atavism or historical features that are supported in Megaparsec but will be removed in the future, so you better avoid using them while you are at it:

 * `chainl`, `chainl1`, `chainr`, and `chainr1` — use
   [`Text.Megaparsec.Expr`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Expr.html)